 Recommended by Scott from International Hotdish

-Abel Tasman National Park is one of New Zealand’s premiere parks.
+Abel Tasman National Park is one of New Zealand’s premier parks.
 It’s located at the top of the south island and surrounded by chill, quaint little towns, the largest being Nelson at 66,000 people.
-With beautiful rolling hills reminiscent of Tuscany, there are a ton of things to do while in the Abel Tasman area.
+With beautiful rolling hills reminiscent of Tuscany, there are many things to do while in the Abel Tasman area.

 And if you do nothing else while in the Abel Tasman area, you must highly consider kayaking in Golden Bay.
 Even if you’ve never kayaked before, the sights, sounds, and sea life you’ll experience while kayaking makes it well worth the price of admission.

-The outfitter we went with provided a well-informed guide who had a great sense of humor and a tasty lunch.
+The outfitter we went with provided a well-informed guide who had a great sense of humor and tasty lunch.
 He showed us all the basics of kayaking and answered all of our Golden Bay-related questions.
-It was an all day experience and we were having so much fun it seemed to be over before it even began.
+It was an all-day experience, and we were having so much fun it seemed to be over before it even began.